kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 </div>

 Notice how all of the dynamic indices are weakly correlated with vehicle mass.
-These values are better described in term of its average values since they appear to centre around some constant value.
-The summarized results are shown in the tables below.
+These values are better described by its average since are centred around some value.
+The results are shown in the tables below.

 <div style="overflow-x: auto" markdown="block">